-Intro to Film & Video on Location
+Intro to Scripted Film & Video Production

 Be introduced to industry-standard techniques for film and video production on location.
 Learn lighting and digital recording processes essential for the creation and development of externally-based (non-studio) productions.

 Intro to Prototyping for Creative Technologies